-Once her man finished with the port, he nodded to the Countess who told them the port was sending a car for them.
+Ursara's man got done with the port, and nodded to the Countess.
+She told them the port was sending a car for them.
 When Mikah heard this she asked, "A car?" in a voice steeped in disdain, "With wheels?"
 She didn't need to add in the unspoken, 'How quaint'.
 As almost everyone smiled or laughed, someone quipped that anything had to be better than a golning.
 That got more of a laugh from the room.
 The mood lightened more as one of the servants brought in drinks for everyone.
 Eyeing the glasses, Mikah jokingly said, "Your Excellency, this isn't the stuff that got him in trouble, is it?"
 Mikah was happily told it was local water, which was actually quite good.
-Ursara didn't have to add that local water was hard to get much of, so she was sharing something of value.
+Ursara didn't have to add that local water was hard to get much of, so she was sharing something of real value.
 After almost a quarter of an hour, the Countess' Herald announced the car had arrived and they all were led to a rack of masks.
-The crew recommended the masks, and each of them donned one before leaving the ship.
+The crew recommended the masks, and each person donned one before leaving the ship.
 The Countess also put on an outer garment she said was designed to keep the sand and dust being blown from catching in her outfit.

 This was new, because she'd worn 'travelling clothes' during the expedition and not needed the layer.
-Watching from the Hotel California, the rest of the crew had no idea what was happening, and were concerned after Mikah's aborted call to port offices with Emkir.
-But, there didn't appear to be obvious trouble, so no actions were taken except to keep watch as the car moved to the port buildings.
-The Countess, Knights and others were all greeted there.
-Once in the car, the trip to the port offices took very little time but they found the vehicle was very well appointed.
+Watching from the Hotel California, the rest of the crew had no idea what was happening?
+They were concerned after Mikah's aborted call to Emkir about the port offices.
+But, there didn't appear to be obvious trouble, so no actions were taken except to keep watch as the car moved from the port buildings.
+The Countess, Knights and others were all greeted and the trip to the port offices took very little time.
+Those inside found the vehicle was very well appointed.
 There was little doubt it was brought on-port simply due to the dealings with the Countess.
-But the ride ended quickly and they were back into the legalese again, with Zach acting as interpreter.
+The ride ended quickly and they were back into the legalese again, with Zach acting as interpreter.
 It was obvious the port's business manager had done this before, and the Countess' business manager knew all the local laws extremely well.
 When they reflected back on the monstrous book of laws they were given, their respect for the man rose in consideration.Covering The Legalities

-Once they understood what the Countess and Knights wanted, they were told the technology was not available on the port campus and they had to go into the city to complete the contract and certification.
+Now understanding what the Countess and Knights wanted, they were told the technology was not available on the port campus, and they had to go into the city to complete and certify the contract.
 When Mikah asked if they could take the car, they were told the port had a bus on standby for them to ride in.
-Not sure what was meant by "bus", they were all pleased to find this wasn't so much a bus as a luxuriously appointed transport with all the amenities of the limo and more.
-During the transfer to the bus, Mikah noticed no one from the port mentioned the weapons the team were carrying or even brought up the idea of an inspection.
+Not sure what was meant by "bus", they were all pleased to find this wasn't so much a bus as a luxuriously appointed transport, with all the amenities of the limo and more.
+During the transfer to the bus, Mikah noticed no one from the port mentioned the weapons the team were carrying.
+Or, even brought up the idea of an inspection.
 Figuring this was due to the Countess' presence, Mikah had yet another reason to wonder what deal the Countess had with the port?
-Not to mention the power she had to be able to command or compel that deal?
+Not to mention the power she had, to be able to command or compel that deal?

-This ride into town was significantly longer than using an air-raft, but more relaxing as they rode past the outskirts and into the center of town.
+The ride into town was significantly longer than using an air-raft, but more relaxing as they rode past the outskirts and into the center of town.
 Another item of note was that all traffic was clearing a path as the transport moved, given its official markings and apparent authority.
 Once in the city's center, which was much more civilized while, somehow, just as rustic at the same time, the police there alerted on the crew as they emerged from the bus armed!
-But, they backed off to watch after seeing the Runips military officers escorting them.
+They just as quickly backed off to watch after seeing the Runips military officers escorting them.
 Observing, they remained "obviously vigilant" in case they were needed.

 Zach considered what to do after dinner?
 During the meal, he suggested possible deals he could cut for the cargo of machine parts, on Jae Tellona and at Rhylanor.
 While no on-world customers could pay anything near the part's value, selling them locally saved them having to haul them to Rhylanor.
-That would also reduce any distractions as they dealt with the diamond.
+It would also reduce any distractions as they dealt with the diamond.
 Zimzod was all for dumping the parts on Jae Tellona, which sparked questions about trader certifications?
-Zach admitted he'd gotten the paperwork before they landed but didn't have time to go through the submission process.
-So, he couldn't sell the cargo at the port, but figured he might be able to at one of the cities.
+Zach admitted he'd gotten the paperwork before they landed, but didn't have time to go through the submission process.
+So, he couldn't sell the cargo at the port.
+He figured he might be able to sell the load at one of the cities.
 Mikah shot that down, saying "When we lift, we are heading straight for Rhylanor.
 We're not going to another city.
 We'll sell them on Rhylanor."
-With that decided, Zach realized he could just relax that much more as he used local data to research the Rhylanori markets.
+That decided, Zach realized he could just relax that much more as he used local data to research the Rhylanori markets.

 Rol waited until after dinner to talk to Zimzod about his battledress.
-Once the armorer had permission to examine the backplate, it was brought out and Rol checked the damage.
+With permission to examine the backplate, Zimzod was brought it out and Rol checked the damage.
 His initial estimate was that simply understanding the damage would take a few days.
 On first inspection, it was clear the damage was done by the composite cutter.
 The tool was very familiar to him, having used his own to repair the breastplate belly damage done by the warbot in the Risek system.
 When Zimzod asked about cutting through the hull of a ship, Rol told him the two types of armor were completely different.
-A composite cutter would not be able to cut ship's hulls, iris valves or bulkheads.
-As they discussed the tool, it was ironic that Zimzod now had one of his own.
+A composite cutter wouldn't be able to cut ship's hulls, iris valves or bulkheads.
+Talking about the tool, it was ironic that Zimzod now had one of his own.

 Zimzod admitted he had no idea how to use it and offered it to Rol.
-Some of those in the lounge said they knew how to use one "now", getting laughs with the grim humor.
+Some of those in the lounge said that "Now", they knew how to use one, getting laughs with the grim humor.
 Zach almost laughed out, "In the small of the back."
 While he had a cutter already, Rol accepted the new tool graciously.
 In the end, the short form was that the damage seemed to extend into, and through, most of the suit's control and system component boards.
-That meant it would cost a significant amount to repair, if the parts could even be gotten.
-But proper repairs needed a proper diagnosis, so Rol settled in for an evening of disassembly as he pulled open his tool kit and started working on the backplate.
+That meant it would cost a lot to repair, if the parts could even be gotten?
+But proper repairs needed a proper diagnosis.
+So, Rol settled in for an evening of disassembly as he pulled open his tool kit and started working on the backplate.

-The evening passed without incident for everyone except Rol, who was learning more about the damage to Zimzod's armor.
+The evening passed without incident for everyone except Rol, who learned more about the damage to Zimzod's armor.
 As he worked, it seemed the nomad had known 'exactly' where to strike.
 Every control board in the suit's systems was affected to some degree.
-Beyond that, the most important thing he found was that there was some damage to the backplate's "backing", which was the foundation for the component.
+Beyond that, the most important thing he found was that there was some damage to the backplate's "backing".
+That was the foundation for the component.
 The boards might be able to be replaced.
 And the composite could certainly be replaced from stock Rol already had.
 But if the backing was damaged enough, the component could only be replaced.

 _________________________________________________________________________ Next: Parties, Parting and Preparing Leave